 🧑🤝🧑 NFA Gun Trust available through our partner Silencer Shop

-Allows multiple trustees to legally possess and use the suppressor.
+This option allows multiple trustees to legally possess and use the suppressor, making it good for shared ownership and inheritance planning.

 🙋 Individual Filing

-But only the registered person can possess/use it unless physically present with others.
+Often faster for ATF approval, but only the registered person can possess/use it unless physically present with others.

 ???
 Common FAQs Covered